Narrandera

 The latest Census data sees Narrandera placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Narrandera had a cultural diversity below average, with 88.5% of its population being citizens, 93.7% born in Australia, and 95.9% speaking English only at home.
-Christianity was the main religion in Narrandera, comprising 63.9% of people, compared to 55.9% across Rest of NSW.
-The top three ancestry groups were Australian (32.1%), English (29.2%), and Australian Aboriginal (10.0%), which was substantially higher than the regional average of 4.6%.
+Narrandera's cultural diversity was found to be below average, with 88.5% of its population being Australian citizens, born in Australia (93.7%), and speaking English only at home (95.9%).
+Christianity is the predominant religion in Narrandera, comprising 63.9%, compared to 55.9% across Regional NSW.
+The top three ancestry groups are Australian (32.1%), English (29.2%), and Australian Aboriginal (10.0%), which is significantly higher than the regional average of 4.6%.

 Frequently Asked Questions - Diversity